-- 4. An airport is tracking the path of one of its incoming flights.
-If the distance to the plane is 850 ft. (from the ground) and the altitude of the plane is 400 ft. - a.
-What is the sine of the angle of elevation from the ground at the airport to the plane (see figure at the right)?
+4. An airport is tracking the path of one of its incoming flights.
+If the distance to the plane is 850 ft. (from the ground) and the altitude of the plane is 400 ft.

+b.
+What is the cosine of the angle of elevation?